The TRGB-SBF Project. I. A Tip of the Red Giant Branch Distance to the Fornax Cluster with JWST: Data Reduction

-We opt to utilize the ``--etctime'' option in the DOLPHOT/NIRCam module, which attempts to rectify the exposure times provided in the JWST image headers.
-The use of this option does not significantly affect the flux measurements themselves (due to the underlying image units of surface brightness); instead it aims to provide more realistic S/N estimates for each individual source, as the image headers appear to slightly overestimate the true on-sky exposure times~\citep{2024ApJS..271...47W}.
+We opt to utilize the ``--etctime'' option in the DOLPHOT/NIRCam module, which rectifies the effective exposure time provided in the JWST image headers (\texttt{EFFEXPTM}) to use the appropriate measurement time (\texttt{TMEASURE}) for derivation of the underlying S/N. The use of this option does not significantly affect the flux measurements themselves (due to the underlying image units of surface brightness); instead it aims to provide more realistic S/N estimates for each individual source~\citep{2024ApJS..271...47W}.

 We also performed artificial star experiments with DOLPHOT.
 One at a time, 100,000 artificial stars (per chip) of known magnitude and position are inserted and recovered.
 The spatial distribution of these artificial stars was set to match the distribution of genuine stars found in the image.
 The same quality filtering is applied to the artificial stars, allowing us to quantify the effects of photometric bias and incompleteness that may be present in our data.